 Progressing from a seasoned (cycled and stable) FO (Fish Only) or FOWLR (Fish Only With Live Rock) saltwater aquarium to a reef tank with corals isn't as complicated or difficult as it may seem.
 Doing the preparation before you introduce corals to your tank will greatly reduce the problems you may later incur as well as save you a lot of money and frustration.

 1. Tank Logbook

-One of the most valuable tools a saltwater aquarist can have for solving tank problems is an accurate and well kept tank or aquarium logbook.
+One of the most valuable tools a saltwater aquarist can have for solving tank problems is an accurate and well-kept tank or aquarium logbook.

 There are a number of free Aquarium Maintenance Software programs available which are easy to set up and use.
 Some of them even offer troubleshooting features.

-Investing the few minutes it takes to record test readings, equipment and other changes and additions to your tank, as well as your observations (i.e. "Water a bit cloudy, Brown Algae appearing") can pay off in a big way when troubleshooting problems or planning improvements.
+Investing the few minutes it takes to record test readings, equipment, and other changes and additions to your tank, as well as your observations (i.e. "Water a bit cloudy, Brown Algae appearing"), can pay off in a big way when troubleshooting problems or planning improvements.

-The lighting requirements for a FO or FOWLR tank are fairly flexible.
+The lighting requirements for an FO or FOWLR tank are fairly flexible.
 Reef tank lighting requirements, on the other hand, are rather strict.
 Check the total wattage of your present tank lighting to see if it is powerful enough.

 - Light Intensity

 - The lighting rule of thumb for a healthy reef tank with SPS/LPS Corals, Anemones and/or Clams is 3.5 to 4.5 watts per gallon of tank water.

 - If you can not bring your lighting up to this level, you might want to stay with Soft Coral species, which normally require a bit less lighting (2.5 to 3.5 watts per gallon).